 Go over this specific use case all of the previous use cases and many others over 25 really interesting demonstrations in great detail and our new complex aggregations course, so hopefully we’ll be able to connect with many of you for some of those upcoming sessions.
 And with that.
 I’m going to hand things back over to Mike.

 Great.
 Thank you very much September as you can see everyone September makes the complex look easy, but you can see some of those coming.
-Those are expressions get very complex and nested.
-And so the beauty of this class is really and this is the class that we’re offering now is a new tab low class on Tableau complex aggregations presently.
-It’ll be offered as an instructor-led online training course delivered by delivered by September.
+The class that we’re offering now is a new Tableau class on complex aggregations presently.
+It’ll be offered as an instructor-led online training course delivered by September.

-Where we consider that kind of a master class or an advanced class where you’ll explore over 25 real world applications of these various expressions and you can find it over on the Senturus’s website at that link think the beauty of this class is not only that we is that September and the instructors explain the concepts very clearly and then give you concrete examples and you’ll notice that September actually even did some comparisons.
+Where we consider that kind of a master class or an advanced class where you’ll explore over 25 real-world applications of these various expressions and you can find it over on the Senturus website at that link think the beauty of this class is not only that September and the instructors explain the concepts very clearly and then give you concrete examples and you’ll notice that September actually even did some comparisons.

-Ins of what does an LED fixed look like roughly compared to what you might do and say Cognos or Power BI so there’s a lot of knowledge there in terms of understanding it from the perspective of may be coming from a different environment or as you’re trying to learn the tool and really Master it so you can apply it to your specific use case.
+What does an LOD fixed look like roughly compared to what you might do and say Cognos or Power BI so there’s a lot of knowledge there in terms of understanding it from the perspective of may be coming from a different environment or as you’re trying to learn the tool and really master it so you can apply it to your specific use case.

-So stick around for the next few slides are in and get those questions into the question panel and we will answer all of your questions here to the best of our abilities here with the time we have remaining so at Senturus is we concentrate our expertise solely on business intelligence with a depth of knowledge across the entire bi stack.
+So stick around for the next few slides and we will answer all of your questions here to the best of our abilities with the time we have remaining.
+At Senturus we concentrate our expertise solely on business intelligence with a depth of knowledge across the entire BI stack.
 It’s all we do all day every day.
-Our clients know us for providing Clarity from the chaos of complex business requirements disparate data sources and constantly moving targets.
+Our clients know us for providing clarity from the chaos of complex business requirements disparate data sources and constantly moving targets.

-We made a name for ourselves because of our strength at Bridging the Gap between it and business users and deliver solutions that give you access to Reliable analysis ready data across the organization so you can quickly and easily get answers at the point of impact in the form of the decisions you make and the actions you take our Consultants as you can see from the full spectrum of bi Services slide here are experts in the field of analytics with years of pragmatic Real World experience and experience advancing the state of the art folks like September who have over 15 years of experience doing exactly this from Dashboards reporting in visualizations to data prep and modern data warehousing data warehouse migrations migration of bi environments to the cloud or mixed environments including security etc. software to enable bimodal bi and platform migrations and various other services all related to business intelligence.
+We made a name for ourselves because of our strength at Bridging the Gap between it and business users and deliver solutions that give you access to reliable analysis ready data across the organization so you can quickly and easily get answers at the point of impact in the form of the decisions you make and the actions you take.
+Our consultants are experts in the field of analytics with years of pragmatic experience advancing the state of the art.
+Folks like September who have over 15 years of experience doing exactly this from dashboards reporting in visualizations to data prep and modern data warehousing, data warehouse migrations migration of BI environments to the cloud or mixed environments including security etc. software to enable bimodal BI and platform migrations and various other services all related to business intelligence.
 We’re so confident in our team and our methodology.
 In fact that we back our projects with an industry unique 100% money back guarantee.

 And we’ve been doing this for a while.
 I’ve been doing this for about almost two decades at this point.
 You can go to the next slide September.
-We’ve work across the Spectrum from Fortune 500 clients to the mid-market solving business problems across many different Industries and functional areas, including the office of Finance sales and marketing manufacturing operations.
+We work across the spectrum from Fortune 500 clients to the mid-market solving business problems across many different Industries and functional areas, including the office of finance sales and marketing manufacturing operations.
 HR and IT.
 Our team is both large enough to meet all of your business analytics needs yet small enough to provide personalized attention.

-We encourage you to visits senturus.com/senturus/pants aren’t hard one to say like sushi chef Senator Risch Senturus/resources.
-Well, I’m really struggling with that.
-You can read it where we have tons of resources are from webinars like this one where the recording in the deck Etc. will be on all things bi an up to our famous up-to-the-minute fabulous easily consumable blogs.
+We encourage you to visits senturus.com/resources.
+You can read it where we have tons of resources are from webinars like this one where the recording in the deck etc. will be on all things BI and our famous up-to-the-minute fabulous easily consumable blogs.

-We have some great upcoming free events including what’s new in Cognos 11.1.6 that will be delivered by one of our partner IBM offering managers that’s on Tuesday or sorry Thursday, April 16th at the usual time 11:00 a.m.
+We have some great upcoming free events including what’s new in Cognos 11.1.6 that will be delivered by one of our partner IBM offering managers that’s on Thursday, April 16th at the usual time 11:00 a.m.

-Pacific and then we’re doing Tableau prep webinar giving you an overview of self-service data prep for Tableau on Thursday April 23rd at the same time along with that great Tableau prep class that we just added to our Quiver we offer complete bi training across the three major platforms that we support IBM Cognos analytics Power BI and Tableau that includes corporate training in person group sessions when things have bait here in person mentoring which is really helpful in particular with tools like Tableau and Power BI where once you get off the course materials.
-It’s really helpful to have an expert like set like September to be able to coach you through very specific examples that you find in your environment to the aforementioned.
+Pacific and then we’re doing Tableau prep webinar giving you an overview of self-service data prep for Tableau on Thursday April 23rd at the same time along with that great Tableau prep class that we just added to our quiver we offer complete BI training across the three major platforms that we support IBM Cognos Analytics, Power BI and Tableau that includes corporate training in person, group sessions, personal mentoring which is really helpful in particular with tools like Tableau and Power BI where once you get off the course materials.
+It’s really helpful to have an expert like September to be able to coach you through very specific examples that you find in your environment to the aforementioned.

-So the now that brings us to the Q&A section of the presentation, so we’ll still you know, if you have any questions you want to put into the question pane go ahead and we’ll try to get all to all those in the time we have remaining so September, hopefully you had a chance to maybe take a glance at those but there was one question here where they were asking in your exhibit one of your first examples where when you were doing the LOD.
+So now that brings us to the Q&A section of the presentation.
+If you have any questions you want to put into the question pane go ahead and we’ll try to get all to all those in the time we have remaining so September, hopefully you had a chance to maybe take a glance at those but there was one question here where they were asking in your exhibit one of your first examples where when you were doing the LOD.